OCLD Interview Questions with Answers

 48. BARRICA: It is a small oak barrel used (in Spain) for aging wines.

-50. CAVA: These are sparkling wines made in Spain using Méthode champenoise.
+50. CAVA: These are sparkling wines made in Spain using Méthode Champenoise.